Solutions From the Land

 Solutions From the Land (SFL) is a national dialogue of landowners and conservationists focused on the sustainable policies and practices needed to meet food, feed, fiber and energy production needs while protecting natural resources and ecosystems.

-In a new report released March 6, 2013, SFL identified five broad challenges around which future policies, practices and land management approaches might be constructed.
-This report "was developed to help jumpstart a solutions-oriented, forward-looking conversation about America's agricultural and forestry future," said A.G.
+In a report released in March 2013, SFL identified five broad challenges around which future policies, practices and land management approaches might be constructed.
+This report “was developed to help jump start a solutions-oriented, forward-looking conversation about America’s agricultural and forestry future,” said A.G.
 Kawamura, owner/partner of Orange County Produce, LLC and co-chair of SFL.